-Yes, May more than made up for things.
+Yes, May has more than made up for things:

 Lilacs hang heavy, early foxglove and Lupin spires stand proud and every bloom is bombarded by winged wonders that now seem frantic to make up for the month long delay in bud burst just a few short weeks ago.

-All looks well in the early summer sun, and the monster is no different, but the gardener’s eye still catches on the after effects of the atrocious winter and spring; the space where the peach tree used to be, or the gaps where the dahlia and geraniums just didn’t make it…but, it is still early June, only early June, and for more years than we care to remember at this time of the year we would content ourselves wishing for the onset of a decent run of summer, sometime soon…
+All looks well in the early summer sun, and the monster is no different, but the gardener’s eye still catches on the after effects of the atrocious winter and spring; the space where the peach tree used to be, and the gaps in the border where the dahlia and geraniums just didn’t make it.
+But, it is still early June, only early June, and for more years than we care to remember at this time of the year we would idly content ourselves wishing for the onset of a decent run of summer, sometime soon…

-So, here’s to a decent run of summer, sometime soon, a run of summer like early June.
+So, here’s to a decent run of summer, sometime soon, a run of summer like this year’s early June.